reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

   lines.forEach(System.out::println);
 }
 ```
+Hence, we have to declare them as resources in a `try-with-resources` statement as shown in the above code fragments.

 ### Using Parallel Streams

 By default, streams are serial, meaning that each step of a process is executed one after the other, sequentially.
 However, streams can be easily parallelized i.e.; a source stream can be split into multiple sub-streams executing in parallel.

 **Each substream is processed independently in a separate thread and finally merged to produce the final result.**

 The `parallel()` method can be invoked on any stream to get a parallel stream.
-Let us see a simple example to understand how parallel streams work.

 ####	Example 4

+ Let us see a simple example to understand how parallel streams work:

 ```java
 try (Stream<String> lines =
   (Files.lines(Path.of(filePath)).parallel())) {